Tampopo : Movie Review

 Japanese (English subtitles available), 1985

-Japanese cuisine is one of the world's most remarkable- the fifth taste "umami", an enigmatic concept, is ascribed to this genre of cooking.
+Japanese cuisine is one of the world's most remarkable, combining simplicity, elegance and depth in a beguiling blend.
+The fifth taste "umami", an enigmatic concept, is ascribed to this genre of cooking.
 High-end reverently prepared Japanese food has its worshippers the world-over, the soaring price-tags notwithstanding.
 Rice is the staple and noodles often pitch in as the main carbohydrate.
 Seafood (sushi!, sashimi! tempura! ) and meat supply the sex appeal.
-So it is not surprising that this cuisine-loving cine-oriented country would come up a tribute like Tampopo (1985) -spiked with dollops of humour and garnished with gobbets of social comment.
+So it is not surprising that this cuisine-loving cine-oriented country would come up a tribute like Tampopo (1985) - spiked with dollops of humour and garnished with gobbets of social comment.

 Tampopo (Dandelion) is about native food, the devotion in its preparation and rapture in its consumption; its syncytium with society ,of its primacy as well as higher joys.
-Juzo Itami -a man with an interesting life which was coerced into a ghastly end- is the writer and director of this movie.
-He cooks up a very appetizing,inventive story- its design comprises a main story track punctuated by assorted vignettes.
-This offering (which has versions with English subtitles ) will hold more appeal to those who can tolerate an episodic often digressive structure, and of course it will have a bigger attraction to those who recognize the value of carefully prepared food.
+Juzo Itami - a man with an interesting life which was coerced into a ghastly end - is the writer and director of this movie.
+He cooks up a very appetizing, inventive story, its design comprising a main story track punctuated by assorted vignettes.
+This offering (which has versions with English subtitles) will hold more appeal to those who can tolerate an episodic often digressive structure, and of course it will have a bigger attraction to those who recognize the value of carefully prepared food.
 Since I subscribe to both the afore-mentioned categories I was quite susceptible to the charms of this inveigling enterprise.

 Please note - The third last paragraph of this review, pertaining to the finale, contains what can qualify as a mini-spoiler- the liberty of including it was taken as this sequence deserves special comment.
 You may skip reading this if you intend to watch the movie.

-In the central story-line a female cook (played by Nobuko Miyamoto) gets intensive training to dish out the tastiest and most balanced noodle soup (" ramen ") that she can put together.
-Indians may remember the nationally released noodle variety "Top Ramen"- which unfortuantely is only a very basic,sadly unadorned version of the mini-smorgasbord that is the central dish of this movie.
-Anyway, in this lofty mission she pleads for the guidance of a truck-driver (Tsutomu Yamazaki) who agrees to coach her.
-In the process, he enlists the help of multiple masters,with or without their consent.
+In the central story-line a female cook (played by Nobuko Miyamoto) gets intensive training to dish out the tastiest and most balanced noodle soup ("ramen") that she can put together.
+In this lofty mission she pleads for the guidance of a truck-driver (Tsutomu Yamazaki) who agrees to coach her.
+In the process, he enlists the help of multiple masters, with or without their consent.
 Nothing short of assisuous perspicacity will suffice as the budding top-chef is put to the grind.
 Repeated failures are not an excuse to quit.
-Help also gradually comes up for the purpose of sprucing up her food joint- a type of restaurant where the customers are seated just across the counter from the chef and prep-station.
+Help also gradually comes up for the purpose of sprucing up her food joint - a type of restaurant where the customers are seated just across the counter from the chef and prep-station.
 Regarding the minor story of her son, it is good fun to see how the boy learns to tackle his problems.

 The first food-related scene in the movie shows an elderly ordinary-looking Guru teaching a younger man the nuanced art of how to consume ramen.
 A bowl of noodle soup with meat and veggies is featured.
-I watched this sequence, fascination intensifying by the moment, as the steps are laid clear- apparently one of the starting points in this pleasurable procedure is the appreciation of the bowl’s "gestalt" -this is the first and only time I have heard this word in a movie.
-In another scene ,a young gangster and his beautiful lover show how to achieve a fusion of food, fun and foreplay.
-Their stunt involving a an eggyolk is difficult no doubt- but its appeal was a bit lost on me.
-Their rain-drenched final conversation later in the movie is worth hearty chuckles.
+I watched this sequence, fascination intensifying by the moment, as the steps are laid clear.
+Apparently one of the starting points in this pleasurable procedure is the appreciation of the bowl’s "gestalt" - this is the first and only time I have heard this word in a movie.
+In another scene. a young gangster and his beautiful lover show how to achieve a fusion of food, fun and foreplay.
+Their stunt involving a an egg-yolk is difficult no doubt - but its appeal was a bit lost on me.
+Their rain-drenched final conversation later in the movie, however, is worth hearty chuckles.

-The film’s last shot shows a scene of breast feeding- this ostensibly is the movie’s most audacious sequence.
+The film’s last shot shows a scene of breast feeding.
+This is the movie’s most audacious sequence.
 It is also persuasively aesthetic.
 What helps is that the features of the lady and child are quite photogenic!
 The shot advances from a medium-length capture, moves in to exclude the lady’s face and focuses on the breast at which the infant in blissful rhythm is feeding away to glory.This scene in its beauty is simple, tender, elemental.

 UPNWORLD welcomes your comments